kacpertopol/myblog/blog_gen_dark.md

 The previous post from this series hided that a powerful implementation of infinite matrices can easily be obtained in the *Wolfram Language*.
 Here we will begin
-building this code starting the definition of the infinite matrix type:
+building this code starting with the definition of the infinite matrix type:
 ```Mathematica
 iM = {
 		(_Integer?Positive | \[Infinity]) (*1*) ,